-Come behind the scenes with Space Center U is a challenging five-day program offered year-round to students ages 11-18.
+Come behind the scenes with Space Center U®, the ultimate educational experience, and get a taste of space exploration!
+Space Center U is a challenging multi-day program offered year-round to individuals and groups.
 The program promotes teamwork, problem solving, communication and engineering solutions to space related situations.
 It is designed to develop and improve critical thinking skills, fiscal responsibility, creativity and the drive to be successful.

 Will you make the cut?
 There is only one way to know.
 Space is limited, so sign up today.

 Space Center University students will discover areas such as robotics, rocketry, thermal protection systems and space habitats.
 Participants will be inspired as they engineer solutions to space related challenges, collaborate to find solutions and go behind-the-scenes at NASA Johnson Space Center.
 The program culminates with a social distancing graduation ceremony celebrating the students’ accomplishments and a virtual astronaut presentation with Q&A.

 To register for a Space Center U program, visit the program links and complete online registration.

 Did you know Dual-level members and above receive a discount for Space Center U registration?
 Contact the membership department at firstname.lastname@example.org for more information.

 The Gene Kranz Scholarship Program provides deserving students ages 11-18 with scholarships to Space Center U®, a week-long, immersive engineering design program that enables students to build essential life skills and a drive for continuous ingenuity that Kranz made famous: competence under pressure, innovative problem solving and excellent teamwork.
 Through students’ participation in Space Center U®, Space Center Houston broadens opportunities for students to participate in immersive STEM learning experiences and fields.